 In this story Jesus offers both comfort and a warning - hope for the soul's entanglement in habitual sin and a click of conscience in moments of self-satisfaction.

-"Pride makes us artificial, humility makes us real" says Merton in an essay probably close to an argument with himself (meditation one).
+"Pride makes us artificial, humility makes us real" says Merton in an essay which was probably a thinly disguised argument with himself (meditation one).
 A holy teacher urges the new pilgrim to embrace poverty of spirit and simplicity of heart as he begins his life of prayer (meditation two).
 And in a Sufi story reminiscent of Dives and Lazarus as well as the Pharisee and the Publican, the angel carrying a compulsive gambler to heaven discloses the virtue of goodness over godliness.

 Have a good meditation! -Suzanne, a miserable sinner